 Ushers and Greeters

 Ushers and greeters offer a warm welcome to new Trinity friends and those who have been members for a long time.
-If you’re new to Trinity, ask the person who greets you at the door of the church for information about us.
+If you’re new to Trinity, ask the person who greets you for information about us.
 They can provide you with service materials, give directions to restrooms, and answer other types of questions about how we worship at Trinity.
-Ushers also collect an offering and help the congregation to the altar for Communion.
+Ushers also receive the offering in the service and help the congregation to the altar for Communion.

 Altar Guild